 Prime Video top 10 movies — here's the 3 worth watching now

-Looking through the Prime Video top 10 movies list for some streaming inspiration?
+Looking to the Prime Video top 10 movies list for help finding your next watch?
 We can help.

-Like all the best streaming services, Prime Video is home to a huge range of movies and shows — but sorting through that colossal library can be a bit of a headache.
+Just like all the best streaming services, Prime Video is home to a huge range of movies and shows.

-Prime Video's top 10 lists let you see what's popular on the platform, and while that can be a simple way to cut through the noise, you can guarantee that what's generating the most buzz is definitely worth watching.
+However, sorting through that colossal library can be a real headache, even if you limit yourself to what's new or trending.
+Plus, there's no guarantee that what's risen to the top is even worth streaming in the first place.

-That's why we regularly highlight three great picks from that top 10 list, which should be perfect for your next movie night.
+That's why we keep such a close eye on the Prime Video top 10 movies list and regularly highlight what to watch from that list.
+You can find our top picks from the list below.

 Best movies in the Prime Video top 10